 Identify the problem and work out a plan

-In some cases it will be obvious why you have a problem.
+In some cases, it’ll be obvious why you have a problem.

 For example, because you’ve lost your job or your partner has moved out and stopped contributing to the rent.

-In other cases it might simply be that you’re living beyond your means.
+In other cases, it might simply be you’re living beyond your means.
 Either way, you’ll need a plan.

 Being repeatedly late with your rent could lead to eviction and a bad reference from your landlord.